Southwest Ground Beef and Sweet Potato Skillet Recipe

 Frequently Asked Questions

 Absolutely.
-The Southwest Ground Beef and Sweet Potato Skillet freezes beautifully.
-Let it cool completely, then portion it into airtight containers or use your FoodSaver to vacuum seal individual portions.
-It will stay fresh for up to 3 months.
-To reheat, thaw in the fridge overnight and warm in a pan over medium heat.
+The Southwest Ground Beef and Sweet Potato Skillet freezes quite well.
+I recommend letting it cool completely before portioning it into freezer-safe containers or using your vacuum sealer.
+It can be frozen for up to 3 months.
+To serve, thaw in the refrigerator overnight and reheat on the stove or in the microwave.

 Final Thoughts on the Southwest Ground Beef and Sweet Potato Skillet